South Africa's Zuma could be jailed after no-show at corruption inquiry

 He said it was up to the constitutional court - the highest in the land - to decide what to do about Zuma, with options including a fine or prison.

-“The commission will approach the constitutional court and ask it to impose a term of imprisonment on Mr Zuma,” Zondo said, adding that if the inquiry allowed Zuma’s no-show to slide, others might be encouraged to disregard court orders.
+“The commission will approach the constitutional court and ask it to impose a term of imprisonment on Mr Zuma,” Zondo said.

-Carl Niehaus, a Zuma ally and spokesman for the MKMVA military veterans group, said the inquiry’s actions could cause political instability.
-“We don’t believe it’s good for the country or for the African National Congress,” he told Reuters.
-“We will not simply allow president Zuma to be arrested.”
+Zuma’s lawyers said in a letter to the inquiry on Monday that the 78-year-old would not attend this week, when he had been due to give evidence.

-Zuma’s lawyers said in a letter to the inquiry on Monday that a summons for the 78-year-old to attend this week was “irregular” and he would not appear.
+“The summons issued for our client to appear on Feb.
+15-19 2021 is irregular,” the letter said.

 Ramaphosa has been trying to clean up the ANC’s image and restore investor confidence in Africa’s most industrialised nation since Zuma’s departure.
 However, he has faced opposition from an ANC faction still loyal to Zuma.